Kora-Security/KoraAV/README.md

 ## ToDo
 > Placeholders

+- [ ] Make and add default yara files & work on yara system to handle crashing on error.
 - [ ] Optimize and make faster when scanning.
 - [ ] Make progress bar look fancier and actually good looking when scanning.
 - [ ] Work on having less false positives and improve scanning detection.